protocol-registries/link-relations/README.md

 This repository manages requests to add and change entries in the [link relation type IANA registry](https://www.iana.org/assignments/link-relations/link-relations.xhtml).
 See [its contribution terms](.github/CONTRIBUTING.md).

-To register a new relation type (or request a change to an existing one), you can:
+To request registration of a new relation type (or a change to an existing one), you can:

 * [File an issue](https://github.com/link-relations/registry/issues/new),
 * [Make a pull request](https://github.com/link-relations/registry/compare), or